megmcca/lammps/doc/src/fix_nphug.rst

 The cumulative energy change in the system imposed by this fix is included in the :doc:`thermodynamic output <thermo_style>` keywords *ecouple* and *econserve*.
 See the :doc:`thermo_style <thermo_style>` doc page for details.
-Note that this energy is \*not\* included in the definition of internal energy E when calculating the value of Delta in the above equation.
+Note that this energy is NOT included in the definition of internal energy E when calculating the value of :math:`\Delta` in the above equation.

 This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
 The scalar is the same